Vaishnavi-Kahar/Vaishnavi-Kahar/README.md

 ---
 # About Me :
-- 👩‍💻 Full-stack Developer
+- 👩‍💻 Currently, I'm exploring various web development frameworks and honing my coding expertise.
-- 🌱 Exploring Machine Learning and AI
+- 💼 Actively seeking job opportunities in frontend and SDE (Software Development Engineer) roles
-- 📚 Constantly learning and growing
+- 📚 Eager to contribute to innovative projects and solve real-world challenges.
 - 📫 Contact me at: kaharvaishnavi@iitbhilai.ac.in

 ---
 # Languages and Skills stack: